 Rule 1 can be summarized graphically as shown in Figure 1.

 The black arrows denote the hypothesis; the blue arrows denote the conclusion.
-Solid arrows denote sequenced-before.
-Dashed arrows denote evaluations of the same expression in the same context, but in different applications.
+Solid arrows denote sequence-before relationships.
+Dashed arrows denote wavefront-ordered evaluations of the same expression in different applications.
+The wavefront-ordered relationship is explained in the proposed wording.
+Intuitively, it links corresponding evaluations of the same expression in different applications of an element access function.

 Rule 2 can be summarized graphically as: